AkrosAG/Akros-Marketplace/Architecture/arc42-template-EN.md

 Requirements Overview {#_requirements_overview}
 ---------------------

-This document describes the Akros Marketplace, short AMP, which is an application for companies internal advertising.
-Akros Marketplace is used for search and advertise an appartement, a room a roommate.
-The application can be expanded to include additional categories to search and advertise e.g. ridesharing.
+This document describes the Akros Marketplace, short AMP, which is an application for companies internal advertising and is used for search and advertise an appartement, a room a roommate.
+The application should be expandable to include additional categories to search and advertise e.g. ride- or clothes-sharing, rent a car, et cetera.

 Quality Goals {#_quality_goals}